The Story of the Eternal Gospel Society

 The reason why she could "safely" exercise the option is because she is now able, thanks to advancements in DNA forensics, to submit proof of paternity long before she begins to show.
 It's only when she begins to show that she must tell her boyfriend and her parents that she is pregnant.
 Those are the only ones who would have had an incentive to coerce her to get an abortion if she had not exercised the option.
 Because she exercised the option, they would have nothing to gain by making her get an abortion.

 To see our latest draft of the Right to Choose Life Act, please click this link: A Draft of the Right to Choose Life Act.
 As stated earlier, ignorance is preventing the permissive bill from being introduced and passed into law.
-To overcome the ignorance, it is necessary for John, who we can now call the former skeptic, to start a new evangelism.
+To overcome the ignorance, it is necessary for the skeptic to start a new evangelism.

-Now that John was no longer a skeptic but a believer, he wad commissioned to start the Eternal Gospel Society.
+Now that he was no longer a skeptic regarding the virgin birth or resurrection of Jesus, Daniel was commissioned to start the Eternal Gospel Society.
 All one must do to be a member of the EGS is to be baptized and to sign the petition for the Right to Choose Life Act.
 To be an active member, one must become a new evangelist, someone who brings a new message of invitation to every baptized believer and a re-proposed Gospel of Christ to every unbeliever.

 The new message is an invitation to help stop the unholy sacrifice by signing the petition.
 Each new evangelist will bring the new message of invitation to the leadership of randomly selected church each week.
 Because it's human nature to ignore a fantastic claim instead of investigating it, an RSVP date must be placed on the invitation.